lidom/ReconstPoFD/README.md

 ## Replication of Simulation Results

-The R-script `MC_simulation.R` allows you to reconstruct the simulation study in:
+The R-script `Simulation.R` allows you to reconstruct the simulation study in:
 [On the Optimal Reconstruction of Partially Observed Functional Data](https://arxiv.org/abs/1710.10099)
 by Alois Kneip and Dominik Liebl (arXiv:1710.10099)